1920s in Western fashion: The boyish figure

 Undergarments began to transform after World War I to conform to the ideals of a flatter chest and more boyish figure.
-The female figure was liberated from the restrictive corset, and the newly popular boyish look was achieved through the use of bust bodices.
-Some of the new pieces included chemises, thin camisoles, and cami-knickers, later shortened to panties or knickers.
+Corsets were declining in popularity, and the newly popular boyish look was typically achieved through the use of girdles and bust bodices.
+Some of the new pieces included thin camisoles and cami-knickers, later shortened to panties or knickers.
 These were primarily made from rayon and came in soft, light colors in order to be worn under semi-transparent fabrics.
 Young flappers took to these styles of underwear due to the ability to move more freely and the increased comfort when dancing to the high tempo jazz music.
 During the mid-1920s, all-in-one lingerie became popular.

 For the first time in centuries, women's legs were seen with hemlines rising to the knee and dresses becoming more fitted.
 A more masculine look became popular, including flattened breasts and hips, short hairstyles such as the bob cut, Eton crop, and the Marcel wave.
 The fashion was seen as expressing a bohemian and progressive outlook.

 One of the first women to wear trousers, cut her hair short, and reject the corset was Coco Chanel.
 Probably the most influential woman in fashion of the 20th century, Chanel did much to further the emancipation and freedom of women's fashion.

-Jean Patou, a new designer on the French scene, began making two-piece sweater and skirt outfits in luxurious wool jersey and had an instant hit for his morning dresses and sports suits.
-American women embraced the clothes of the designer as perfect for their increasingly active lifestyles.
+Jean Patou, a new French designer, began making two-piece sweater and skirt outfits in luxurious wool jersey and was successful with his morning dresses and sports suits.
+American women thought his clothes worked for their increasingly active lifestyles.

-By the end of the 1920s, Elsa Schiaparelli stepped onto the stage to represent a younger generation.
-She combined the idea of classic design from the Greeks and Romans with the modern imperative for freedom of movement.
+At the end of the 1920s, Elsa Schiaparelli combined the idea of classic design from the Greeks and Romans with the modern imperative for freedom of movement.
 Schiaparelli wrote that the ancient Greeks "gave to their goddesses... the serenity of perfection and the fabulous appearance of freedom."
 Her own interpretation produced evening dresses of elegant simplicity.
 Departing from the chemise, her clothes returned to an awareness of the body beneath the evening dress.